 Advice to the Young

 How do you succeed as a writer?
-Get useful, and humorous, advice from someone who indeed has indeed made it through the loophole – chart-topping American novelist Jonathan Franzen.
+Get advice from someone who indeed has made it through the loophole – chart-topping American novelist Jonathan Franzen.
+Read more …

 “If you hang out with me I would have a lot of advice.
 Although I would feel somewhat embarrassed about giving advice to the young writer,” Franzen begins.
 “The most important advice I have is to have fun … if you’re having fun there’s a good chance that the reader will too.”
 Having fun, however, should be in the sense that there’s still a kind of structure and focus to it: “Fun like you’re in a tennis court…That’s the kind of focused fun I’m talking about.”